commfish/seak_sablefish/2023/text/tmb_sablefish_asa_v23.md

 ### ADF&G longline survey removals

-In 2022, no NSEI permit holders will participate in the NSEI longline survey due to budgetary instability and deficit given the low prices of sablefish in 2020 and 2021 (Tables 3 and 4).
+In 2022, <span style="color: red;">no NSEI permit holders will participate in the NSEI longline survey due to budgetary instability and deficit given the low prices of sablefish in 2020 and 2021 (Tables \@ref(tab:catchtab) and ???).
 The survey removal decrement was determined by averaging the survey total harvest from the previous 3 years.
-Permit holders will likely resume survey participation in 2023.
+Permit holders will likely resume survey participation in 2023. </span>

 ### Sport fish harvest (guided and unguided)